6061 vs. 6063 Aluminum Forging

 Of course, knowing the listed specifications is not the same thing as seeing how an alloy actually responds to your particular application.
 Manufacturers need to take the time to test an alloy to ensure it performs as desired with their production processes.
 Aluminum, because of its formability and versatility, is especially useful for this kind of forging.

 No matter what your particular application, you need an aluminum forging supplier who can be your partner in the production process.
-At Fly Forge, we take pride in working with our customers to be their technical resource partner, and we will do our best to help you select the right material for your needs of aluminum forgings.
+At CFS Forge, we take pride in working with our customers to be their technical resource partner, and we will do our best to help you select the right material for your needs of aluminum forgings.
 Contact us right now if you would like to source an aluminum forging company from China!